Empress Dowager Xiaoding: Biography

-In 1595–1604, a disagreement over the succession caused a rift between the emperor and his mother.
-The emperor had agreed to begin the education of his eldest son in early 1594, but this concession was followed by attacks on the empress dowager.
+In 1595–1604, a disagreement over the succession caused a rift between the Emperor and his mother.
+The Emperor had agreed to begin the education of his eldest son in early 1594, but this concession was followed by attacks on the Empress Dowager.
 In 1595, her close confidant, the Buddhist monk Hanshan Deqing, was arrested and sent to southern China.
-That same year, the Wanli Emperor did not attend her birthday celebration.
-The following year, he demoted and transferred a high-ranking and respected eunuch, Zhang Cheng, who was related to Lady Li's family, to Nanjing.
-In 1600, the emperor bestowed a high honorary title on the Taoist Geng Yilan, who had participated in the arrest of Hanshan Deqing.
+That same year, the Emperor did not attend her birthday celebration.
+The following year, he demoted and transferred his mother's eunuch relative, the high-ranking and respected Zhang Cheng, to Nanjing.
+In 1600, the Emperor bestowed a high honorary title on the Taoist Geng Yilan, who had participated in the arrest of Hanshan Deqing.

-After the appointment of the heir to the throne in 1601, the emperor's relationship with his mother began to improve.
+After the appointment of the heir to the throne in 1601, the Emperor's relationship with his mother began to improve.
 In 1602, he bestowed gifts upon her brother, the Count of Wuqing, and in 1604, he had two temples built for her health.
-Their relationship continued to be steadily good as the Wanli Emperor ceased the persecution of Buddhists, which he had previously attacked in the decade prior.
-He and the empress dowager even supported Buddhist monks and monasteries on various occasions.
-As a result, the empress mother returned to public life on a larger scale after 1604, renewing her support for Buddhist institutions that had been subdued in the decade after 1594.

-In 1614, she died and was given the posthumous name "Empress Dowager Xiaoding".
-She is buried with the Longqing Emperor in the Zhao Mausoleum in the Ming tombs near Beijing.
+Their relationship continued to be steadily good as the persecution of Buddhists over the previous decade ceased.
+The Emperor and Empress Dowager even supported Buddhist monks and monasteries on various occasions.
+Empress Dowager Li returned to public life on a larger scale after 1604, renewing her support for Buddhist institutions that had been subdued in the decade after 1594.
+She died in 1614 and was buried with the Longqing Emperor in the Zhao Mausoleum in the Ming tombs near Beijing.